200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-14-FinalSanctuary.md

 ## Judge Comments

-Not surprisingly, I like a good "30 seconds to midnight" type of game, and the "fluff" text in this one captured the time pressure very eloquently. _- [Stephanie Bryant]_({{site.baseurl}}/judges)
+Not surprisingly, I like a good "30 seconds to midnight" type of game, and the "fluff" text in this one captured the time pressure very eloquently. - [_Stephanie Bryant_]({{site.baseurl}}/judges)